Nâzım Hikmet: Later life and legacy

-Ran's imprisonment in the 1940s became a cause célèbre among intellectuals worldwide.
+Nâzım's imprisonment in the 1940s became a cause célèbre among intellectuals worldwide.
 A 1949 committee that included Pablo Picasso, Paul Robeson, and Jean-Paul Sartre campaigned for his release.

-On 8 April 1950, Ran began a hunger strike to protest the Turkish Parliament's failure to include an amnesty law in its agenda before it closed for the upcoming general election.
+On 8 April 1950, Nâzım began a hunger strike to protest the Turkish Parliament's failure to include an amnesty law in its agenda before it closed for the upcoming general election.
 He was then transferred from the prison in Bursa, first to the infirmary of Sultanahmet Jail, in Istanbul, and later to Paşakapısı Prison.
 Seriously ill, Ran suspended his strike on 23 April, National Sovereignty and Children's Day.
 His doctor's request to treat him in hospital for three months was refused by officials.
 As his imprisonment status had not changed, he resumed his hunger strike on the morning of 2 May.

-Ran's hunger strike caused a stir throughout the country.
+Nâzım's hunger strike caused a stir throughout the country.
 Petitions were signed and a magazine named after him was published.
 His mother, Celile, began a hunger strike on 9 May, followed by the renowned Turkish poets Orhan Veli, Melih Cevdet and Oktay Rıfat the next day.
 In light of the new political situation after the 1950 Turkish general election, held on 14 May, the strike ended five days later, on 19 May, Turkey's Commemoration of Atatürk, Youth and Sports Day, when he was finally released by a general amnesty law enacted by the new government.

-On 22 November 1950, the World Council of Peace announced that Ran was among the recipients of the International Peace Prize, along with Pablo Picasso, Paul Robeson, Wanda Jakubowska and Pablo Neruda.
+On 22 November 1950, the World Council of Peace announced that Nâzım was among the recipients of the International Peace Prize, along with Pablo Picasso, Paul Robeson, Wanda Jakubowska and Pablo Neruda.

-Later on, Ran escaped from Turkey to Romania on a ship via the Black Sea and from there moved to the Soviet Union.
+Later on, Nâzım escaped from Turkey to Romania on a ship via the Black Sea and from there moved to the Soviet Union.
 Because the Soviet bloc recognized the Turkish minority only in communist Bulgaria, the poet's books were immediately brought out in this country, both in Turkish originals and in Bulgarian translations.
 The communist authorities in Bulgaria celebrated him in Turkish and Bulgarian publications as 'a poet of liberty and peace.'
 The goal was to discredit Turkey presented as a "lackey of the imperialist" United States in the eyes of Bulgaria's Turkish minority, many of whom desired to leave for or were expelled to Turkey in 1950–1953.